 Your shopping cart is empty

-At Yay.com™, all plans on offer feature some degree of inclusive UK and US minutes, depending on which one you choose.
-The minutes include calls to all standard rate landline and mobile numbers, but also exclude calls to premium national and local, service, special and virtual mobile network operator numbers (MvNOs).
-We completely understand that most customers wouldn’t have heard of a MvNO, so thought we’d explain a little about what this means:
+At Yay.com, all plans on offer feature some degree of inclusive UK and US minutes, depending on which one you choose.
+The minutes include calls to all standard rate landline and mobile numbers, but also exclude calls to premium national and local, service, special and mobile virtual network operator (MvNO) numbers.
+We completely understand that most customers wouldn’t have heard of an MvNO, so thought we’d explain a little about what this means:

 Every network operator doesn't have it’s own underlying infrastructure, and there are in fact only a small handful that do.
-Most MvNOs will also provide their own customer service, billing systems and marketing, which makes it hard to identify that they are, in fact, a MvNO.
+Most Mobile Virtual Network Operators will also provide their own customer service, billing systems and marketing, which makes it hard to identify that they are, in fact, an MvNO.

 As these operators often have to pay to 'rent' the infrastructure, instead of offering their services at a higher price to their own customers, they increase the cost to call their own numbers, which is incurred by the caller.
 As a result, some MvNO number prefixes do incur a higher call cost, and will not be included in your plan.

-For more information on MvNOs for you country, you can take a look at our FAQs here:
+For more information on MvNOs for your country, you can take a look at our FAQs here: